-The engine house of ISO is its 218 Technical Committees.
+The engine house of ISO is its 190 Technical Committees.
 These are created, overseen and (where and when necessary) disbanded by the TMB.
 The TMB decides which country (national standardisation body) will supply the secretariat of each TC, and the secretariat nominates a Chairman who is appointed by the TMB.
 The TC's scoping statement, a key document which defines (and, by implication, limits) its field of interest, is approved by the TMB.
-ISO is currently trying to categorise its TCs into sectoral groupings, to ease the coordination process.

 The members of each TC are the national standardisation bodies.
 For each TC, each national body will choose whether it wishes to be a voting (P) member, an observer (O), or not to participate.
-This will be a balance between the costs of being a member (in terms of the fees payable, but more particularly in terms of the time and costs of being involved in the work) and the benefits in being involved as the documents are created.
+This will be a balance between the costs of being a member (in terms of the time and costs of being involved in the work) and the benefits in being involved as the documents are created.